andylolz/community-notes-explorer/README.md

 * Classifying the post as ‘not misleading’ (i.e. in support of the post)
 * Currently rated ‘unhelpful’

-We also attempt to filter out notes for deleted tweets and non-English tweets.
+We also attempt to filter out notes for deleted posts and non-English posts.

 ## Running locally